gd99/HackerNewsAPI/README.md

 - Unit tests are quite basic and more could be added
 - Helm or terraform could be used to improve deployment into cloud
 - Logging has been kept basic and structured logger like serilog would be an improvement
+- understand end user so any exceptions can have better messages
+- implement health status
+- implement better usage stats for an elk stack style monitoring